Smiling girls at a beach cleanup

 Educators' Guide

-On Saturday, September 17, 2022, California is going to clean our beaches, lakes, and waterways, and we'll also help the ocean by cleaning our own neighborhoods and local natural areas throughout whole the month of September.
+On Coastal Cleanup Day, California comes together to clean our beaches, lakes, waterways, and neighborhoods.
 Coastal Cleanup Day is the largest volunteer event in California and is a part of the International Coastal Cleanup, which takes place in 100 countries and 43 U.S. states.
-Your kids, classroom, or youth group can be a part of this monumental event!
+Your kids, classroom, or youth group can be a part of this monumental event, whether you get out to the coast or not!
 If trash isn't picked up inland, it may find its way into a storm drain and then out to a waterway and eventually the ocean.
 Litter on land is future marine debris.

 If you'd like to safely clean your area, but a weekday works better than a Saturday, that's no problem.
 Please contact your local county coordinator, or organize a Schoolyard Cleanup.